phoenixding/scdiff/README.md

 # MODULES  & FUNCTIONS

 ## scdiff module
-This module is used to perform the single cell differentiation analysis and it builds a graph (differentiation) based on the analysis result.
+This python module is used to perform the single cell differentiation analysis and it builds a graph (differentiation) based on the analysis result.

 **[scdiff.Graph(Cells, kc,largeType=None)](#graph) <a id="graph"></a>**